November 20th–22nd 2019

-In the face of climate change, general dryness and wetness conditions are expected to be modified in many parts of the world, and with them, also the dry and wet extreme event occurrence.
-In particular, dry extremes, such as long-term droughts and shorter dry spells, have a great and immediate effect on humans and environment, causing significant life and economical losses on annual basis.
+In the face of climate change, general dryness and wetness conditions are expected to change in many parts of the world.
+In particular, long-term droughts and shorter dry spells, have a great and immediate effect on humans and environment, causing significant life and economical losses on annual basis.

-Climate models and existing observational records have already reported an ongoing increase in duration and severity of dry events in some regions of the world, and largely agree on their further exacerbation in the future, albeit with large degree of uncertainty.
+Climate models and existing observational records have already reported regional increases in duration and severity of dry events, and some agree on a future exacerbation albeit with large degrees of uncertainty.
 More devastating impacts on population and environment are therefore expected.

-The existing uncertainties about the role of local land–atmosphere feedbacks in the dynamics and long-term variability of dry events hamper the accurate forecasting and projection of these meteorological extremes.
+The existing uncertainties surrounding the role of local land–atmosphere feedbacks in the short-term dynamics and trends of dry events hamper the accurate forecasting and projection of these meteorological extremes.

 This workshop aims at reconciling ongoing scientific efforts directed to enhance our understanding of land–atmosphere interactions and their effect on dry spells, compound drought–heatwave events, and aridity trends.

 A coherent synthesis of existing knowledge from two virtually distinct communities is intended: experts working on land–atmosphere feedbacks and dry events at boundary layer scales, and climate modellers working on the effect of land surface on long-term aridity projections.

 Q1 | Dry events: What is the effect of local and remote land–atmosphere feedbacks on the onset, evolution and termination of droughts and dry spells?